navarrastar/Steamworks-SDK/Readme.txt

 * Deprecated TradeItems

 ISteamController
-* Added Action Set Layers – Action Set Layers are optional sets of action bindings which can be overlaid upon an existing set of controls.
+* Added Action Set Layers ï¿½ Action Set Layers are optional sets of action bindings which can be overlaid upon an existing set of controls.
 In contrast to Action Sets, layers draw their actions from the Action Set they exist within and do not wholesale replace what is already active when applied, but apply small modifications.
 These can consist of setting changes as well as adding or removing bindings from the base action set.
 More than one layer can be applied at a time and will be applied consecutively, so an example might be the Sniper Class layer which includes tweaks or bindings specific to snipers in addition to the Scoped-In layer which alters look sensitivity.
-* Added ActivateActionSetLayer – Activates the specified Layer.
+* Added ActivateActionSetLayer ï¿½ Activates the specified Layer.
-* Added DeactivateActionSetLayer – Deactivates the specified Layer.
+* Added DeactivateActionSetLayer ï¿½ Deactivates the specified Layer.
-* Added DeactivateAllActionSetLayers – Deactivates all layers, resetting the mapping to the action base Action Set.
+* Added DeactivateAllActionSetLayers ï¿½ Deactivates all layers, resetting the mapping to the action base Action Set.
-* Added GetActiveActionSetLayers – Returns all currently active Action Set Layers.
+* Added GetActiveActionSetLayers ï¿½ Returns all currently active Action Set Layers.
 * Added GetInputTypeForHandle - Returns the input type for a particular handle, such as Steam Controller, PS4 Controller, Xbox One or 360.

 ISteamHTMLSurface